rramesh/bullcow/README.md

 # Bull Cow
 ## A simple word game built using [Cloudflare Worker](https://workers.cloudflare.com)

-Bull Cow is a word guessing game.
+Bull Cow is a word guessing game, specifically built for older kids to learn new words and understand the meaning, at the same time have fun and challenge.
 The system presents you a four lettered word which you need to guess in one or more attempts.
 When you guess a word, the system compares the letters in the word you guessed and the actual word.
 Letters which are in the same position counts as Bull and letters that are present but not in the right position is counted as Cows.
 When you guess the word right, you have four bulls and you have succeeded in guessing the right word.
 Word could be plural and may contain repeating letters.
 You have 30 minutes once you start playing.
 Your session will become invalid after 30 minutes and you will not be able to know the word as well.
+The system only allows valid dictionary words and shows the meaning of the word after a guess is made and is a valid word.

 You can play the game [here](https://www.rameshrajamani.com/game).
-The UI is on a separate worker and the actual game is built on a separater worker which is API driven.
+The UI is on a separate Cloudflare worker and the actual game is built on a separater worker which is API driven.
+The UI is simple and desktop browser driven (not mobile compatible).
+The API can directly be used to play from the console.

 This repo is the backend worker.
 The backend API can be accessed with the base url ht<span>tps://</span>bullcow.rameshrajamani.com